-WILLIE IVY ROBINSON was born in Norfield, Lincoln County, Mississippi, on March 20, 1923, to the union of Thornton Edgar Robinson and Narsis Bailey Robinson.
+WILLIE IVORY ROBINSON was born in Norfield, Lincoln County, Mississippi, on March 20, 1923, to the union of Thornton Edgar Robinson and Narsis Bailey Robinson.

 Willie received his early education in the school system of Pike County, Mississippi.